Cheryl (singer): Artistry and influences

 Cheryl has a mezzo-soprano range.

 She spoke about her vocal ability saying, "I am very aware of my ability, I know I'm no Mariah Carey but I think the emotion in the song is what matters."
 In a review for her debut studio album 3 Words, Tom Ewing of The Guardian opined that "She's not as full a singer as the belters and divas she presides over each week [on The X Factor], but she's an expressive performer and a less showy backing lets that come through."
 3 Words is a pop and R&B record which incorporates elements of dance, disco and electropop in some of its tracks, while Messy Little Raindrops was described as a combination of "anthemic dance and synth-led R&B".
 A Million Lights, her third studio album, also incorporates R&B and dance.
 She incorporated dubstep into A Million Lights, MTV citing "Girl in the Mirror" as an example.

 Cheryl has named Britney Spears and Beyoncé as a few of her inspirations, performance and fashion-wise.
 She spoke on the reason Beyoncé was an influence on her, saying, "I love Beyoncé, I just think she is such a beautiful person inside and out, apart from what she does on the stage which is obviously incredible and aspirational.
 I just like her as a woman.
 She's empowering."
 She has cited Lisa "Left Eye" Lopes, a former member of American band TLC, as another influence saying, "I wanted to be [Lopes] – I used to wear baggy jeans and Timberlands like a tomboy."
 Other influences she has cited are Rihanna, whom she described as "a perfect pop star", and Mary J. Blige, saying, "Mary's voice sounds so grown up and you can hear that she has experienced a lot in her life, her songs help me with every heartache."
-Cheryl has influenced other artists, including Selena Gomez.
+Cheryl has influenced other artists, including Selena Gomez and Jade Thirlwall.
 The 2006 Lily Allen song "Cheryl Tweedy" was written about her.